MPJ-K/userScripts/README.md

 ## Hololive Schedule Enhancer
 Improves the user experience on the Hololive schedule page (schedule.hololive.tv).
-This script currently offers two features:
+This script currently offers the following features:
 - Day navigation buttons - automatically scroll to the next or previous day in the schedule
 - Timezone cookie expiration updates - prevent the schedule from forgetting the user's selected timezone by updating the expiration date of the corresponding cookie
+- Improved channel icon display - prevent channel icons from becoming tiny for videos that link many channels

 See the in-script settings section for more details.